 Baseline cancer risk and absolute risk with red meat consumption

-The above graph represents the percent changes in cancer risk associated with consumption of ~50 grams (~1.76 ounces) of processed red meat and ~100 grams (~3.53 ounces) of unprocessed red meat per day (except for ovarian, which is ~50-100 grams/week).
+The above graph represents the percentage cancer risk change correlated with consuming ~50 grams (~1.76 ounces) of processed red meat or ~100 grams (~3.53 ounces) of unprocessed red meat per day (except for ovarian, which is ~50-100 grams/week).

 For example, the relative risk (risk compared to baseline; expressed as a decimal) for both unprocessed and processed red meat is 1.08 for bladder cancer.
-This means that compared to baseline risk (1.0), one has an 8% greater chance of getting bladder cancer if they consume ~100 grams of red meat or ~50 grams of processed red meat per day.
-This does not mean that one’s absolute chance of contracting cancer would increase by 8%; this means that relative to the 2.4% baseline risk of bladder cancer, one’s chances would increase by 8%.
-The 2.4% absolute risk thus increases by .192% (from 2.4% to 2.592%).
+As such, compared to baseline (1.0), bladder cancer risk increases by 8% upon consuming ~100 grams of red meat or ~50 grams of processed red meat per day.
+This doesn’t mean that one’s absolute cancer risk increases by 8%; this means cancer risk increases by 8% of the 2.4% baseline bladder cancer risk.
+The initial 2.4% absolute risk thus increases by .192% (from 2.4% to 2.592%).

-One’s absolute cancer risk does not increase substantially with the consumption of 100 grams (~3.53 ounces) of red meat or 50 grams (~1.76 ounces) of processed red meat despite an evident relative risk increase.
+Despite an evident relative risk increase, absolute cancer risk doesn’t increase substantially after consuming 100 grams (~3.53 ounces) of red meat or 50 grams (~1.76 ounces) of processed red meat.

 Mechanisms through which red meat may increase cancer risk

-In a 2017 paper, Johnson reported several mechanisms for mutagenic effects of meat consumption that have been identified, but it is not clear which cause cancer in humans.
-The extent to which avoiding red meat protects against cancer is also unknown (204).
+In a 2017 paper, Johnson reported several identified mechanisms for meat consumption’s mutagenic effects.
+Unfortunately, it’s not clear which mechanisms cause cancer in humans.
+Additionally, the extent to which avoiding red meat decreases cancer risk is unknown (204).

 Mechanism 1: NOCs

-N-nitroso compounds (NOCs) are found in processed red meat.
-NOCs form endogenously from the intake of nitrite and nitrate (223).
+Processed red meat contains N-nitroso compounds (NOCs).
+NOCs form endogenously from nitrite and nitrate intake (223).

-Unprocessed red meat has a less direct effect on gut damage than processed red meat (after curing and smoking), as the chemicals in processed red meats allow NOCs to form at a faster rate (69,181,192).
+Unprocessed red meat effects gut damage less directly than processed red meat (after curing and smoking).
+This occurs because processed red meat’s chemicals potentiate faster NOC formation (69,181,192).

 What you can do about it: The gut damage caused by NOCs can be reduced or eliminated if the meat is consumed with green vegetables (64).
 This is because green vegetables contain chlorophyll and/or vitamin C, which may prevent NOC formation (83,54-56).
-Other foods high in vitamin C should decrease damage as well, though one may elect to limit or abstain from consumption of red or processed red meats.
+Other high-vitamin C foods should decrease damage as well, though limiting or abstaining from red or processed red meat consumption may help more.

 Mechanism 2: High-Heat Chemicals

-Heterocyclic amines (HCAs) and Polyaromatic Hydrocarbons (PAHs) form when meat is cooked at high heat or smoked (to a lesser extent with white meat) (75,93,100-111,181).
-These heat compounds can damage the gut and are considered possibly carcinogenic by the International Agency for Research on Cancer (98,113,114).
+Heterocyclic amines (HCAs) and Polyaromatic Hydrocarbons (PAHs) form when meat is cooked at high heat or smoked (less so with white meat) (75,93,100-111,181).
+These heat compounds can damage the gut, and the International Agency for Research on Cancer considers them potentially carcinogenic (98,113,114).
 Re-heating meat does not seem to contribute to heat compound content (112).

 Some researchers suggest that high-heat compounds cannot completely explain the link between colorectal cancer and red/processed meat intake (192).
-For example, Van Hecke suggests that NOCs and oxidation products might be a more likely explanation for the association between red or processed meat intake and increased colorectal cancer risk (210).
+For example, Van Hecke suggests that NOCs and oxidation products better explain red/processed meat’s correlation with colorectal cancer risk (210).

-Additionally, the bioaccessibility of PAHs in meat is under-studied (210), thus the degree to which it can be associated with cancer risk is unknown.
+Additionally, PAH’s bioaccessibility in meat is under-studied (210), thus its carcinogenic potential is unknown.

-However, there are still other reasons why one may want to cook red meat at a lower heat.
-Cooking meat at low-heat rather than high-heat can reduce advanced glycation end product formation, and thereby potentially improve insulin resistance in the obese (224).
+However, one may still want to cook red meat at a lower heat.
+Cooking meat at low heat, reduces advanced glycation end product formation, thereby potentially improving insulin resistance in the obese (224).

-What you can do about it: Eating meat with cruciferous vegetables (such as broccoli or Brussels sprouts) or marinating the meat in spices (especially Caribbean spices, such as allspice berries) for 20+ minutes before cooking, can reduce the formation of HCAs and PAHs prevent much of this damage (115,11,51-53,179).
+What you can do about it: Eating meat with cruciferous vegetables (such as broccoli or Brussels sprouts) or marinating the meat in spices (especially Caribbean spices, such as allspice berries) for 20+ minutes before cooking can reduce HCA and PAH formation; preventing much of the heat-chemical induced damage (115,11,51-53,179).